The Most Dangerous Days for Pets

 What we found, although admittedly anecdotal in nature, makes a good deal of sense: Pets are at higher risk in warmer months, when pets and people are more active and more exposed to risk factors, and around holidays, when changes of routine can lead to accidents.

 In order to accurately assess the “danger” of a day, we analyzed only those claims submitted for injuries that required immediate attention, such as broken bones, poisonings and lacerations.
 The worst day of the week?
 Monday, both in 2010 and 2013.
 That’s understandable: General-practice veterinarians aren’t typically open on Sundays, which means many pets won’t get treated until Monday, especially if emergency care isn’t available or possible.

-holiday to take their injured pets to the vet’s office.
+According to our data, the most dangerous days of the year are often after a holiday, for the same reason Mondays are busy: If at all possible, people wait until after a holiday to take their injured pets to the vet’s office.
 When we looked at 2010 claims, the days after Labor Day, Memorial Day and Easter were all in the top 10, and the days after Memorial Day and Easter were again near the top in 2013.

 I was actually surprised to see that the Fourth of July wasn’t in the top 10 for either year in terms of spikes in claims.
 We veterinarians know that the noise of the day is frightening to many pets, and shelters report more lost cats and dogs after the holiday.
 But according to our claims, these pets may be running scared, but they’re not ending up at the veterinarian’s office with injuries.